EmersonCana/updated-kodego-labs-phase4/readme.md

-# React Components Exercise
+# React Props Exercise

 ## Objective

-The objective of this exercise is to gain practical experience with React components, focusing on understanding the basics of components, the differences between functional and class-based components, organizing code with import/export, writing JSX, and conditional rendering using Vite.
+The objective of this exercise is to gain practical experience with React props, covering the basics of passing props to components, props destructuring, default values, working with lists and keys, using React fragments, and integrating components with props.

 ## Prerequisites